jolicode/castor/README.md

 }
 ```

-Then you can run the command with `castor greetings:hello`:
+Will expose a `greetings:hello` task that you can run with `castor greetings:hello`:

 ```bash
 $ castor greetings:hello
 Hello from castor
 ```

-Then, you can go wild and create more complex commands:
+Then, you can go wild and create more complex tasks:

 ```php
 #[AsTask(description: 'Clean the infrastructure (remove container, volume, networks)')]